jose-ng/api-node-basic/Tutorial/Module-3/1_GRAPHQL.md

 }
 ```

-`Non-null` is also a modifier, and it can be applied to lists and other types in nested ways:
+Non-null is also a modifier, and you can apply list and non-null modifiers in an arbitrarily nested manner, especially since lists can be nested:

 ```graphql
 type ObjectType {